-In 2017 we reviewed our progress on how we were managing our new ground, the associated challenges of increased utilisation, planning events, managing resources, financial management etc. Progress has been so rapid and exceeded all expectations that we decided to launch our next phase of our development, a clubhouse with the intentions of growing our volunteer workforce, increasing participation, quality of experience and community engagement leading to even better performance and greater sustainability.
+In 2017 we reviewed our progress on how we were managing our new ground, the associated challenges of increased utilisation, planning events, managing resources, financial management etc. Progress has been so rapid and exceeded all expectations that we decided to launch our next phase of our development, a clubhouse with the intentions of growing our volunteer workforce, increasing participation, quality of experience, accessibility for all and community engagement leading to even better performance and greater sustainability.

 So we have launched the next phase of our development plan.